BeAnMo/transfigure-json/README.md

 ### Breadth First Stream

-JsonFind uses a breadth-first stream of primitives under the hood.
+Transfigure-JSON uses a breadth-first stream of primitives under the hood.
 The algorithm will always emit primitive values instead of their encompassing Objects/Arrays.
 Array indexes are cast as strings.

 <div class="highlight highlight-source-js">
 <pre>